Types and Casting

 multiDim[-1, 1] = 0.0; // multiDim == {{0.0, 1.2}, {2.1, 2.2}, {3.1, 0.0}}

 The first argument to the array declaration is the base type of the array.
-The supported classical types include various sizes of bit, int, uint, float, complex, and angle, as well as bool and duration.
-Note that stretch is not a valid array base type.
+The supported classical types include any sizes of int, uint, float, complex, and angle, as well as bool and duration.
+Note that bit, bit[n] and stretch are not valid array base types, nor are any quantum types.

 Arrays cannot be resized or reshaped.
 Arrays are statically typed, and cannot implicitly convert to or from any other type.